Studies Weekly Social Studies

 “I was a customer first and was very impressed with what Studies Weekly was doing to listen to its customers,” he said.
 “I wanted to be part of this transformative culture, and have the opportunity to build, to set a vision, and to be surrounded by passionate people.”

-Nabors joined Studies Weekly in May, and moved his family from North Carolina to our corporate offices in Utah.
+Nabors joined Studies Weekly in May 2019, and moved his family from North Carolina to the corporate offices in Utah.

-In addition to the work he now does each day, he and his wife were very excited to start exploring Utah’s outdoors.
+In addition to the work he now does each day, he and his wife enjoy exploring Utah’s outdoors.
 They love camping and adventuring in their rebuilt pop-up camper.
 They love sports as well, and he and his wife are huge Carolina Panther fans.

 “It was hard to give up our season tickets,” he joked.